Basset Bleu de Gascogne

 • Arthritis: As they age, Basset Bleu de Gascognes may develop arthritis, causing joint inflammation and discomfort.
 Managing weight and providing joint supplements can help alleviate symptoms.

-• Gastric Dilatation: This breed, with its deep chest, can be prone to gastric dilatation, or bloat, a serious condition where the stomach fills with gas or fluid.
+• Canine Gastric Torsion: This breed, with its deep chest, can be prone to gastric dilatation, or bloat, a serious condition where the stomach fills with gas or fluid.
 Immediate veterinary attention is crucial if bloat is suspected to prevent life-threatening complications.

 • Patellar Luxation: Patellar luxation, where the kneecap shifts out of place, can occur in Basset Bleu de Gascognes, leading to lameness and discomfort.
 While some cases may require surgery, mild instances can often be managed with medication and physical therapy.

+The price of a Basset Bleu de Gascogne typically ranges from $800 to $1,200, depending on the breeder and the dog’s pedigree.
 When looking to buy Basset Bleu de Gascogne puppies, make sure to find a responsible breeder who takes good care of their dogs and follows ethical standards.
+GunDogBreeders.com

 Interesting Facts